Albemarle (NYSE:ALB) Releases FY 2021 Earnings Guidance

-Albemarle (NYSE:ALB) last announced its earnings results on Tuesday, August 3rd.
-The specialty chemicals company reported $0.89 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.83 by $0.06.
-Albemarle had a return on equity of 9.66% and a net margin of 11.31%.
-The firm had revenue of $773.90 million for the quarter, compared to analysts’ expectations of $787.72 million.
-During the same quarter in the previous year, the company earned $0.86 earnings per share.
-The firm’s quarterly revenue was up 1.3% compared to the same quarter last year.
-As a group, analysts forecast that Albemarle will post 3.62 earnings per share for the current fiscal year.
+Several research firms recently issued reports on ALB.
+Royal Bank of Canada boosted their target price on shares of Albemarle from $200.00 to $218.00 and gave the company a sector perform rating in a research note on Monday, August 9th.
+Bank of America boosted their target price on shares of Albemarle from $121.00 to $140.00 and gave the company an underperform rating in a research note on Friday, August 6th.
+They noted that the move was a valuation call.
+Loop Capital boosted their target price on shares of Albemarle from $199.00 to $208.00 and gave the company a buy rating in a research note on Tuesday, July 20th.
+BMO Capital Markets boosted their target price on shares of Albemarle from $205.00 to $250.00 and gave the company an outperform rating in a research note on Friday, August 6th.
+Finally, Deutsche Bank Aktiengesellschaft boosted their target price on shares of Albemarle from $190.00 to $245.00 and gave the company a buy rating in a research note on Friday, August 6th.
+Three equities research analysts have rated the stock with a sell rating, six have assigned a hold rating and ten have issued a buy rating to the stock.
+The company presently has a consensus rating of Hold and a consensus target price of $169.20.

-Several research analysts have issued reports on the company.
-Evercore ISI raised Albemarle from an in-line rating to an outperform rating and upped their price target for the company from $160.00 to $200.00 in a report on Monday, April 19th.
-KeyCorp lifted their price objective on shares of Albemarle from $117.00 to $127.00 and gave the stock an underweight rating in a research report on Friday.
-Zacks Investment Research upgraded shares of Albemarle from a hold rating to a buy rating and set a $197.00 price objective on the stock in a research report on Tuesday, July 13th.
-Deutsche Bank Aktiengesellschaft lifted their price objective on shares of Albemarle from $190.00 to $245.00 and gave the stock a buy rating in a research report on Friday.
-Finally, Morgan Stanley lifted their price objective on shares of Albemarle from $50.00 to $80.00 and gave the stock an underweight rating in a research report on Monday, May 10th.
-Three analysts have rated the stock with a sell rating, seven have issued a hold rating and ten have given a buy rating to the company.
-The stock has a consensus rating of Hold and a consensus target price of $162.90.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, October 1st.
+Investors of record on Friday, September 17th will be issued a $0.39 dividend.
+This represents a $1.56 dividend on an annualized basis and a dividend yield of 0.66%.
+The ex-dividend date of this dividend is Thursday, September 16th.
+Albemarle’s dividend payout ratio is currently 37.86%.

-In other Albemarle news, EVP Karen G. Narwold sold 1,338 shares of the business’s stock in a transaction on Tuesday, June 8th.
+In other Albemarle news, insider Raphael Goszcz Crawford sold 6,255 shares of the company’s stock in a transaction dated Tuesday, May 18th.
+The shares were sold at an average price of $159.73, for a total value of $999,111.15.
+Following the transaction, the insider now owns 23,574 shares of the company’s stock, valued at $3,765,475.02.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, EVP Karen G. Narwold sold 1,338 shares of the company’s stock in a transaction dated Tuesday, June 8th.
 The shares were sold at an average price of $171.30, for a total transaction of $229,199.40.
-Following the completion of the transaction, the executive vice president now owns 42,357 shares of the company’s stock, valued at approximately $7,255,754.10.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, insider Eric Norris sold 3,090 shares of the business’s stock in a transaction on Tuesday, May 25th.
-The stock was sold at an average price of $158.16, for a total transaction of $488,714.40.
-Following the transaction, the insider now directly owns 12,793 shares of the company’s stock, valued at approximately $2,023,340.88.
+Following the completion of the transaction, the executive vice president now directly owns 42,357 shares in the company, valued at approximately $7,255,754.10.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 19,496 shares of company stock valued at $3,174,440.
-Company insiders own 0.63% of the company’s stock.
+Insiders sold 40,355 shares of company stock valued at $7,925,245 in the last three months.
+0.63% of the stock is currently owned by insiders.

 Albemarle Corporation develops, manufactures, and markets engineered specialty chemicals worldwide.
 It operates through three segments: Lithium, Bromine Specialties, and Catalysts.
 The Lithium segment offers lithium compounds, including lithium carbonate, lithium hydroxide, lithium chloride, and lithium specialties; and reagents, such as butyllithium and lithium aluminum hydride for use in lithium batteries for consumer electronics and electric vehicles, high performance greases, thermoplastic elastomers for car tires, rubber soles, plastic bottles, catalysts for chemical reactions, organic synthesis processes in the areas of steroid chemistry and vitamins, life sciences, pharmaceutical industry, and other markets.